sharmaram25/example-university-new/README.md

 - npm run dev — start Vite in dev mode.
 - npm run build — create an optimized production build.
 - npm run preview — preview the production bundle locally.

+## Data & Content

+- Programs and course catalogs are mocked in the context to drive program detail pages and portal course lists.
+- Users: seeded student, faculty, and admin accounts in context for quick role switching (email/password pairs in code for demos).
+- Media: screenshots live in public/images and are referenced directly in this README.

 ## Screenshots